3mdeb/blog.3mdeb.com/source/_posts/2014-10-15-raspberry-pi-kernel-repository-aggregating-patches-for-linux-mainline.markdown

 and we started to create some foundation.

 _Disclaimer: These are for testing purposes and considered unstable.
 Use at your own risk._
+_Edit: 20/10/2014:_ minor typo, clone instructions moved to "How to use it ?" section

 What we have now ?
 ------------------